tsmx/nodejs-tutorial/README.md

 const httpPort = process.env.PORT || 3000;
 ```

 With that you would always run on port `3000` unless an environment variable with name `PORT` is set to something different.

-The reason why this is a best practice is that you are prepard for running your app in managed cloud services like Google App Engine or AWS Elastic Beanstalk.
+One reason why this is a best practice is that with this you are prepared for running your app in managed cloud services like Google App Engine or AWS Elastic Beanstalk.
 There, the port to be used is determined by the service platform and injected by setting the environment variable `PORT`.
 For more details have look here for [App Engine](https://cloud.google.com/appengine/docs/standard/nodejs/runtime?hl=de#environment_variables) or here for [AWS Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/nodejs-platform-proxy.html).

-Also it gives you the control over the port number without any need of code changes if you need to deviate from the standard port.
+A second argument for doing so it that it gives you the control over the port number without any need of code changes if you need to deviate from the standard port for any reason.
+You can simply set `PORT` to any number e.g. in a startup-script.

 ## Legal notice